g-ix/g-ix/README.md

 - Straight outta Marvel Cinematic Universe and Mr. Robot.
 - Do yourself.
 I meant a favor.
 - Leap of faith.
+- Lif and death both are truth. one can't exist without another.
 - At night, I am a **W**rapper!
 That's me being a **Rapper** with a big **W**.
 - 📫 How to reach me: `gb.garrybamrah at gmail dot com`.